wilsonmar/TailwindTraders-Backend/README.md

 If these two parameters are not passed a new service principal will be created.

-There is an additional optional parameters to control some aspects of what is created:
+There is an additional optional parameter to control some aspects of what is created:

 - `-deployAks`: If set to `$false` AKS and ACR are not created.
 This is useful if you want to create the AKS yourself or use an existing AKS.
 Defaults to `$true`.
 If this parameter is `$true` the resource group can't exist (AKS must be deployed in a new resource group).